paul-sp89/Penetration-testing-reports---HTB-labs/README.md

 # Penetration-testing-reports---HTB-labs
-Documented penetration testing steps on systems having vulnerabilities Provided a detail procedure of exploiting the service and gaining unwanted access Provided mitigation and prevention steps to block threat actors.
+Documented penetration testing steps on systems having vulnerabilities, Provided a detail procedure of exploiting the service and gaining unwanted access, Provided mitigation and prevention steps to block threat actors.